jlapeyre/PrimeSieve.jl/README.md

 ```nextprime(n)``` returns the smallest prime greater than n.
 ```prevprime(n)``` returns the largest prime less than n.

 Several algorithms are used.
-Finding the optimal one is partially automated. nextprime1 and prevprime1 use an alternate algorithm coded by H W Borcher.
+Finding the optimal one (of the available) is partially automated. nextprime1 and prevprime1 use an alternate algorithm coded by H W Borcher.

 ### nprimes